gt-crnch-rg/arm-sve-tools/06_A64FX/02_stream/README.md

 The benchmark includes four kernels: COPY, SCALE, ADD, and TRIAD.
 The kernels are executed in sequence in a loop.
 Two parameters configure STREAM:
  * `STREAM_ARRAY_SIZE`: The number of double-precision elements in each array.
-   It is critical to select a sufficiently large STREAM_ARRAY_SIZE when measuring bandwidth to/from main memory.
+   It is critical to select a sufficiently large array size when measuring bandwidth to/from main memory.
  * `NTIMES`: The number of iterations of the test loop.

+See *STREAM_README* in this directory for more details on STREAM.

 This example is structured to demonstrate the performance benefits of OpenMP, effective use of NUMA, and features of the Arm architecture.
 It uses a version of